d2burke/Walk/README.md

 5. Tracks time on the walk
 6. Calculates total distance
 7. Displays route, distance and time when finished

+**Known Issues**

+- Map view on View Walk Route page does not zoom in/out properly to fit the user's path.
+Need to calculate min/max lat/longs for determine best zoom level
+- Back button is not custom
+- No title on View Walk Route page

 Written by Daniel Burke, [D2 Development](http://www.d2burke.com)